 Advanced considerations of the ecology, physiology, and phylogeny of the various invertebrate phyla emphasizing current literature and research.
-May be repeated for credit when topics vary.
+Topics and emphasis vary from term to term.
+May be repeated once for credit.
 Offered through Moss Landing Marine Laboratories (MLML); contact ESSP program office for MLML registration procedures.

-Prerequisite(s): MLML 524 or instructor consent
+Offered only on demand.
+Prerequisite(s): MLML 524 and instructor consent.